 Sleep disorders can be managed with various treatments tailored to the specific condition.
 Common approaches include:

-• Undergoing cognitive-behavioral therapy (CBT) to address sleep-related challenges.
+Undergoing cognitive behavioural therapy (CBT) to address sleep-related challenges.

-• Using a continuous positive airway pressure (CPAP machine) or having a neurostimulator implanted to manage sleep apnea.
+Using a continuous positive airway pressure (CPAP machine) or having a neurostimulator implanted to manage sleep apnoea.

 Your healthcare provider will recommend the best treatment options based on your condition and discuss potential side effects before starting therapy.